rest-for-physics/rest-for-physics.github.io/index.md

 ---

 **This pages are under continuos construction.
 Some sections need to be documented yet.
-If you would be willing to see any of the sections of this pages to be finished, please, do not hesitate to [create an issue at this documentation repository](https://github.com/rest-for-physics/rest-for-physics.github.io/issues) asking for missing docs.
+If you are willing to see any of the sections in this pages to be completed or updated, please, do not hesitate to [create an issue at this documentation repository](https://github.com/rest-for-physics/rest-for-physics.github.io/issues) asking for missing docs.
 Thanks!**

 The REST (Rare Event Searches Toolkit) Framework is mainly written in C++ and it is fully integrated with [ROOT](https://root.cern.ch) I/O interface.
 REST was born as a collaborative software effort to provide common tools for acquisition, simulation, and data analysis of gaseous Time Projection Chambers (TPCs).